MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 ### devinit.json

-You can run the `devinit` command line directly but it also supports creating [*devinit.json*]() configuration files to describe which set of `devinit` tools to run along with additional inputs.
+While you can run the `devinit` command line directly, we recommend creating [*devinit.json*]() configuration files, which describe the set of `devinit` tools to run along with additional inputs.

 For example, to install the [.NET Core SDK], a *.devinit.json* would look like: